DEFRA/defra-ai-sdlc/workflow/workflow-development-and-testing.md

 # Development and Testing

-This section outlines the recommended process for developing features using an AI-powered development workflow.
+This guide explains how to develop features using AI-assisted development.

-## Prerequisites
+## Before you start

+Make sure you have:
-1. **Feature Requirement PRD**: Ensure there is a detailed Product Requirement Document (PRD) for the feature stored in the code repository.
-The PRD should be accessible to the AI-powered IDE.
+1. A detailed Product Requirement Document (PRD) for your feature in the code repository
-2. **Clean Codebase**: Verify that the codebase is in a clean state:
+2. A clean codebase where:
-    - All tests pass with good coverage.
+    - All tests pass
-    - Documentation is up to date.
+    - Documentation is current
-    - Refactoring has been completed where necessary and all code is implemented consistently.
+    - Code is consistent and refactored
-    - Git changes are committed and pushed.
+    - All changes are committed to Git

 ## Development Workflow